So, you have been through the process and know that you have, or at least have, HAD rats in your home. The signs are

 Not only does coffee smell strong, but it has also been used for many years to neutralize odors around the home.
-Simply add ground coffee to the area to help get rid of the dead Rat smell.
+Add ground coffee to the area to help get rid of the dead Rat smell.

 You can always add ground coffee into small bags and hang them up in the space where the rat died.

 Air Purifying Bags

-Air purifying bags are a great way of getting rid of the odor of a dead Rat.
-With natural ingredients such as Charcoal and Bamboo, these have been used for years to clear up bad smells in homes.
+Air purifying bags are a great way of getting rid of the odor of a dead rat.
+Natural ingredients such as Charcoal and Bamboo have been used for years to clear up bad smells in homes.

-Air fresheners work differently to air purifiers.
-Instead of absorbing the odor, they will simply mask the smell until it has gone.
+Air fresheners work differently from air purifiers.
+Instead of absorbing the odor, they will mask the smell until it has gone.

 Instead of air fresheners, you can also use incense sticks or scented candles.

 How long has the rat been dead?

-If you can smell a dead Rat and have traced it to your cavity walls then you have a decision to make.
+If you can smell a dead Rat and have traced it to your cavity walls, then you have a decision to make.
 Do you leave it until it completely decomposes, or do you take the wall apart to remove it?
-That is a decision only you can make, but remember that id it is warm then it will decompose quicker.
+That is a decision only you can make, but remember that if it is warm, then it will decompose quicker.

 When you need to know how to get rid of a dead rat smell, the advice above will certainly help you out.
 There are some things that I need to recap here, though: